Skip to main content

 On 21 April 2023, Ukraine became a participating state of the EU Civil Protection Mechanism, the European solidarity framework that helps countries overwhelmed by a disaster.

-Temporary protection mechanism
+Temporary protection

 Solidarity Lanes

-Since May 2022, the Solidarity Lanes have:
+Since May 2022, the Solidarity Lanes have

-• provided technical support to Ukraine, Moldova and EU countries to facilitate and speed up procedures and remove bottlenecks at the border
+• provided technical support to Ukraine, Moldova, and EU countries to facilitate and speed up procedures and remove bottlenecks at the border

 More information on EU-Ukraine Solidarity lanes